geniushkg/geniushkg.github.io/_posts/2017-09-04-augmented-reality-arcore.md

 **How does it works?**

-In a computer vision field, motion-sensing  is a bunch of algorithms that co-ordinate video stream input into cartesian graph which detects position relatively to the object.
+In a computer vision field, motion-sensing  is a bunch of algorithms that coordinates video stream input into the Cartesian graph which detects the position relatively to the object.

-The sample shown above:
+The sample shown above

 1. detects a flat surface using **Opengls libraries**
 2. plots and learns environment as and when camera angle changes
 3. superimposes pre-defined object on co-ordinates

-ARcore is still in preview (**Alpha** stage), but being far more promising to take over the future, it is estimated to bring about drastic changes in the E-commerce industry.
+ARcore is still in preview (**Alpha** stage), but being far more promising to take over the future, it is estimated to bring about drastic changes in the Ecommerce industry.

-The key takeaway is User Experience; simulations of actual products help in making decisions right in the comfort of your home, without the tedium of commuting to the store.
+The key takeaway is User Experience.
+Simulations of actual products help in making decisions right in the comfort of your home, without the tedium of commuting to the store.